While still at Art College I teamed up with Ian and we started our own printing business in a garage.

 PIPE LINES

-A major commission for our client Caterpillar was to translate the technical literature across their whole range of machinery into Arabic.
+A major commission for our client Caterpillar was to translate all their technical literature across the whole range of machinery into Arabic.
 We then took the films used in the English language print run, reversed them reading right to left and applied the Arabic.
+The finalised printed brochures were then despatched to Switzerland for distribution across the region.

-Certainly the most important client in terms of exposure for our Arabic branding expertise, was Beechams Overseas.
-Their product range covered everything in the consumer category from, Marmite and Bovril, Macleans and Aquafresh toothpaste, various shampoo and soap brands, to the Airwick range.
+Beechams Overseas product range covered everything in the consumer category from, Marmite and Bovril, Macleans and Aquafresh toothpaste, various shampoo and soap brands, to the Airwick range.
 Soft drinks including Lucozade, Ribena, Idris, Quosh, Shloer, Corona all of which we were called to work on.

 Then we were approached by Rank Hovis McDougal to rebrand their Sharwoods range and various other products such as Mrs Kipling and the Paxo recipe leaflet featured here.